By Chadd McGlone

 Traveling by sea to the island country of Maldives, you’ll find endless water stretching in all directions.
 As your boat draws closer, though, you’ll notice dark squares poking above the horizon.
 They’ll rise in height as you approach.
 You’ll wonder to yourself how palm trees could have grown rectangular foliage?
 Then the realization will hit you —

-Those aren’t trees.
-They’re buildings!
+Those aren’t trees, they’re buildings!

 Jam-Packed and in a Pickle

 Resembling a sight from a science fiction movie, the capital city of Malé occupies the fifth most densely populated island in the world.
-Twenty- and thirty-story buildings housing nearly 150,000 people are packed onto a circular island of 2.2 square miles (5.8 square kilometers).
+Twenty- and 30-story buildings housing nearly 150,000 people are packed onto a circular island of 2.2 square miles (5.8 square kilometers).

 Not only is Malé dense, it is also low in elevation.
-Its highest natural point is the lowest in the world—7 feet 10 inches (2.4 meters).
+Its highest natural point is the lowest in the world: 7 feet 10 inches (2.4 meters).
 As you can imagine, rising an average of only 4 feet 11 inches (1.5 metres) above sea level in the middle of the Indian Ocean puts it at great risk from climate change.

 A Royal Past